DmitryBondarenko1/solid-spoon/Console.md

 **Running Console**

 Let's have a look at what you have just set up and run a simple Java "Hello World" application with console output.
-After clicking **Run**, you see a console with the application output at the bottom of the IntelliJ IDEA main screen.
+After clicking **Run** in the main menu, you see a console with the application output at the bottom of the IntelliJ IDEA main screen.
 Note that all console messages are highlighted in accordance with the settings you have made.

 As mentioned before, IntelliJ IDEA can do more than just a simple console.
-Let's make sure and discover some of its smart functions.
+Let's make sure of it and also discover some of its smart functions.
 To do this, open a standard JavaScipt project with a piece of code shown below.
 Run this project and navigate to console.
 Try running a JS degug command.
 As you can see it is executed and syntax errors are highlighted.

 **Managing Console**

 Since IntelliJ idea is a smart tool, it enables you to fine-tune the console view even further by manupulating it on the go.
 Let's play a bit with the application you just started and make it float.
 To do so, navigate to the right-hand pane menu of the console and choose **Floating** option as the image below shows.
-Console now becomes disattached from the main application screen and is displayed on top of other windows in the operating system.
+Console now becomes disattached from the main application screen and it is displayed on top of other windows in the operating system.